 Swim in the warmest waters north of the Carolina’s on the Northumberland Shore.
 Try your luck at hanging 10 by surfing on the Eastern Shore.
 Step on the Great Trail, or hop aboard a guided boat tour.
 Paddle the many water ways that our shores are blessed with.
 Whatever you choose to do, take a deep breath and escape into our great outdoors.

-A boardwalk leads to a beautiful sandy beach park and shoreline walking trail.
+A day-use Provincial Park with a boardwalk that leads to a beautiful sandy beach with a shoreline walking trail.

 A park located in Stellarton with playground equipment, benches and green space.